amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * `"newton correction`" [string] specifies a model for non-physical terms that must be added to the matrix.
 These terms represent Jacobian and are needed for the preconditioner.
 Available options are `"true jacobian`" and `"approximate jacobian`".
+    The FV scheme accepts only the first options.
+The othre schemes accept only the second option.

   * `"scaled constraint equation`" [bool] rescales flux continuity equations on mesh faces.
     These equations are divided by the nonlinear coefficient.
 This option allows us to